Menu ≡

 • A qualified retirement plan under Internal Revenue Code Section 401(a)

-• A 408(k), also known as a Simplified Employee Pension (SEP) plan
+• 408(k) Simplified Employee Pension (SEP) plans

-• A 408(p), also known as a Savings Incentive Match plan (SIMPLE 401(k) or IRA plan)
+• 408(p) Savings Incentive Match Plan for Employees of Small Employers (SIMPLE 401(k) or IRA plan)

 Qualified plans include:

-• A 457(b) Deferred Compensation plan
+• A 457(b) Government Deferred Compensation plan

-• A 408(k), also known as a Simplified Employee Pension (SEP) plan
+• 408(k) Simplified Employee Pension (SEP) plans

-• A 408(p), also known as a Savings Incentive Match plan (SIMPLE 401(k) or IRA plan)
+• 408(p) Savings Incentive Match Plan for Employees of Small Employers (SIMPLE 401(k) or IRA plan)

 Washington (Seattle Only)

-Seattle’s city-administered retirement program, The Seattle Retirement Savings Program, will be a Roth Individual Retirement Account (IRA).
+Seattle’s city-administered retirement program, The Seattle Retirement Savings Program, will be a Auto Individual Retirement Account (IRA).
 Companies, who do not want to participate in Seattle’s program can choose from a variety of alternate qualified plans.

 Qualified plans include but are not limited to:

-• A 408(k), also known as a Simplified Employee Pension (SEP) plan
+• 408(k) Simplified Employee Pension (SEP) plans

-• A 408(p), also known as a Savings Incentive Match plan (SIMPLE 401(k) or IRA plan)
+• 408(p) Savings Incentive Match Plan for Employees of Small Employers (SIMPLE 401(k) or IRA plan)

 What Qualifying Retirement Plan is Right for My Company?